How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • pathological changes in the vascular system of the iris;

-• opacity of individual areas of the eyeball;
+• opacity of certain areas of the eyeball;

-• high risk of increasing the area of separation.
+• high risk of increasing the area of delamination.

-The procedure can also be refused if there is an allergic reaction to the anesthetic, or if anesthesia is limited.
+The procedure may also be refused if there is an allergic reaction to the anesthetic, or restrictions on anesthesia.
 Surgery for retinal detachment is not performed if the disease is in the stage of active inflammation.
-Before the procedure, it is necessary to conduct special tests, take x-ray photography, and cure caries.
+Before the procedure, it is necessary to conduct special tests, take X-ray photographs, and cure caries.

 Carrying out the procedure